 “Portugal is the most exciting wine place on the planet today.”

 Lisbon continues to be Portugal’s heartbeat, and deservedly so, but the excitement and energy is being translated all across the country.
 Particularly up north in the bustling city of Porto, and in the wine regions of the Dao and Douro Valley.
-In 2018 we will be repeating this year’s trip, with the addition of an extra day to include the ‘beach experience’ at the pretty town of Cascais.
+In 2019 we will be including another location – the beautiful seaside/fishing town of Cascais.

-Portugal has most countries beat for cute old villages, chic city vibe, amazing castles, cathedrals, museums, culture and fun stuff.
-It feels relaxed.
-Travel magazines have started listing Portugal as the #1 place to go in Europe.
+While Portugal has most countries beat for cute old villages, chic city vibe, amazing castles, cathedrals, museums, culture and fun stuff, it still feels relaxed, and not too crowded.
+But not for long – Travel magazines have started listing Portugal as the #1 place to go in Europe.

 Our tour starts in Lisbon, moves north to the Douro, and finishes in Porto.
 We call this Portugal’s ‘Golden Triangle’.

 While Lisbon has its share of impressive places of historical interest – it is the light, the colours, and natural beauty that captures most hearts.
 The hills account for the many great vistas – especially from Miradouros (vantage points) with outdoor cafés inviting you to have a drink and linger – as the locals do.
 Not sure if it’s the pinks and greens, or the red roof tiles, or the fresh sea air, but there’s an impression of the Mediterranean – the feeling of a southern city.
 Writer Paul Buck best describes Lisbon: “No-one has quite summed it up – and because of that, you can make it your very own.”
 I’m sure you will.